Army’s top leaders visit Fort Leonard Wood

 |0

-This work, Army’s top leaders visit Fort Leonard Wood [Image 4 of 4], by Angelina Betran, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army’s top leaders visit Fort Leonard Wood, by Melissa Buckley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.